 To pass this unit, the learner needs to demonstrate that they can meet all the learning outcomes for the unit.
 The assessment criteria determine the standard required to achieve the unit.

-Lea · · · Evidence type Portfolio reference Date 1 Repair electronic equipment 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines
+Le arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 1 Commission process controller equipment and systems 1.1 Work safely at all times, complying with health and safety and other relevant regulations and guidelines